Graduate Student FAQ’s

 • A minimum of three letters of strong support from former teachers or supervisors

 • A minimum combined (verbal and quantitative) score of 308 on the Graduate Record Examination (GRE) Aptitude Test for Ocean Engineering applicants.
+For all other applicants, the GRE is not required for admission; it is an optional component of the application.

 • The minimum IELTS (International English Language Testing System) score is a 6.5 overall with no individual sub-score below 6.0